LiF-x/lifxmod.com/index.md

 * Basil of BasilMod
 * Skunk of SF Mod
 * Kurai Seraph
+* Zbig for the initial implementation of the wood cart as a seperate harnessable cart.
 * Joseantime for old site contributions
 * Pabluuz for old site contributions
 * laze for translation to French